saattrupdan/saattrupdan.com/src/posts/2018-06-28-a-travel-guide-to-the-large-cardinals.md

-Cardinals in this area can be seen as natural strengthenings of the Ramsey-like cardinals, in which we're still dealing with elementary embeddings between structures, but where we require that the domain of the embeddings is the entire universe V. The simplest such one is the measurable cardinals, and they continue up to the superstrong cardinals.
+Cardinals in this area can be seen as natural strengthenings of the Ramsey-like cardinals, in which we're still dealing with elementary embeddings between structures, but where we require that the domain of the embeddings is the entire universe V ([download a high-quality PDF of this diagram here](/diagrams/large-cardinals-extender-zone.pdf) .
+The simplest such one is the measurable cardinals, and they continue up to the superstrong cardinals.

 This could also be called the "inner model theory zone", as this is the area inner model theorists have mostly been working with.
 The relatively new area of inner model